AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/config-utility.md

 The PI to Data Hub Agent Configuration Utility opens after you install or upgrade a PI to Data Hub Agent.
 You can open the PI to Data Hub Agent Configuration Utility at any time to change server connections and other settings after initial setup.

-**Note:** If you use a different user account than the one that was used originally to install the agent, authentication is required before you can access the utility.

 To open the PI to Data Hub Agent Configuration Utility:

 1. Select **Start** > **AVEVA** > **PI to Data Hub Agent Configuration Utility**, and then select **Yes** to confirm.